Xaldovah/casino_machine/README.md

 Casino Machine

 This repository contains Python code that simulates a casino machine.
-The program allows users to play various games, such as slot machines or card games, and provides a fun and interactive experience.
+The program allows users to play the slot machine game, and provides a fun and interactive experience.

 Features: